Useful Tips Before Your Wedding

 - It’s the woman who comes to the men.
 Men should not bend.
 Girls, when kissing, push on your feet to go kiss your guy!

-- Use your entire body: when you kiss (or whatever), all your body should be engaged.
+- Use your entire body: when you kiss, all your body should be engaged.
 So do it for real, with passion: not loose hand.

 How to pose?
 What NOT to do?